stela/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode (unmodified)
 * model.h5 containing a trained convolution neural network
+* video.mp4 autonomous mode video of one round of track 1 (recorded using model.h5)
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md (this document) summarizing the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing